-For all these countries, the process of digital transformation included more than just building portals, mobile applications, and merging previously siloed databases into a single cloud-based data bank.
+For all these countries, the process of public sector digital transformation included more than just building portals, mobile applications, and merging previously siloed databases into a single cloud-based data bank.
 A true digital transformation requires a paradigm shift that places the end user in the focus and subjects everything else to the goal of providing maximum value to a particular citizen while keeping the operational overhead as low as possible.

 Key challenges of a public digital transformation strategy

 The number one challenge for converting a traditional government into one driven by data and digital services is modernizing internal systems to make them more effective and reorienting them outward to serve the citizens of the country in a number of new, innovative ways.

 Throughout this process, and especially during the COVID-19 pandemic, public sector solutions should be shifted towards engaging more digital channels, expanding the range of public services accessible remotely, and ensuring the well-being of citizens through next-generation healthcare, distance learning, and advanced mobility.

 At the same time, implementing such an array of innovative technologies requires a completely new approach to getting things done — and how would you learn it if not from successful commercial enterprises with their lean development methodologies?
 Governments are embracing both the methods of successful businesses and their very operational models.

 As shown in the illustration above, the most important general areas that governments try to address in their transformation programs are next-gen healthcare, smart tourism, smart city, smart classroom, smart government, and advanced mobility.
 They address the important aspects of people’s lives and have huge digitization potential.

 When it comes to rules and best practices, the following are some of the principal values that digital transformations in the public sector are typically based on.